 Whenever your wick is dry, it will not function properly.
 As mentioned, the wicking ports need the e-liquid to saturate them.
 If they aren’t wet, a dry burn can occur and will damage your coils.

-In case you vape frequently, then your tank will start to run empty and the wick will not soak up as much vape juice.
+If you vape frequently, your tank will start to run empty, and the wick will not soak up as much vape juice.
 When your coil heats up without enough juice, you can end up with the extra heat causing a glowing hot coil inside your vape.

 2. Chain Vaping

-Chain vaping is common among those vapers who enjoy having thick vapor or clouds.
-Unfortunately with this, even though your tank might be full, the wick will still dry out.
+Chain-smoking is common among vapers who enjoy having thick vapor or clouds.
+Unfortunately, even though your tank might be full when you chain vape, the wick will still dry out.

-Vapers who love creating large clouds of vapor often prefer vape juices with 70% VG or higher.
-Unfortunately, most heads today were designed back in the days where the current VG mixes were not available.
+Vapers who love creating large clouds of vapor prefer vape juices with 70% VG or higher.
+Unfortunately, most heads today were designed back when high VG e-liquid was not available, so they have smaller wicking ports.

-As such, the high viscosity of these e-liquids is not compatible with how tight the wick is packed in the coil.
-This limits absorption and causes the coil to burn out.
+As such, the high viscosity of these e-liquids is not compatible with how tightly packed the wick is now.
+This setup limits absorption and causes the metal coil to burn out.

-You could consider using a vape juice that contains more PG than VG.
-With PG rich liquids, soaking the wick is easier and faster because PG is generally lighter.
+You could consider using an e-liquid that contains more PG than VG.
+With PG-rich liquids, soaking the wick is easier and faster because PG is generally lighter.
 However, PG liquids can have a thinner consistency, which can burn quickly.

 4. Failure to Prime the Coil Head

-Priming is a very important process and is one of the best ways to take care of your coil.
-Whenever you change your coil head, you should not just use it immediately.
+Priming is a necessary process and one of the best ways to take care of your coil.
+Whenever you change your head, you need to prime your coils before use.

 5. Using High Wattage Unnecessarily

 There are now box mods customized to allow vapers a variety of approaches.
-Some of these mods have power ranging from 50W to 350W.
+Some of these mods have power output ranging from 50W to 350W.

-These extremely high wattages are not necessary.
+Using too high a wattage is not necessary.
 However, many vapers still enjoy having the option to crank up the power to produce large clouds.

-If you do so with a coil that isn’t high-grade, the wick won’t be able to handle the heat these wattages will generate and will end up burning.
+If you do so with a coil that isn’t high-grade, the wick won’t be able to handle the heat these wattages will generate and will burn.

 6. Using a Vape Juice with a Lot of Sweeteners

-Vape juices that contain a lot of sweeteners can cause gunking up of coils.
-While they may be delicious, they could significantly destroy your coils.
+Vape juices that contain a lot of sweeteners can result in a gunked-up coil.
+While these e liquids may be delicious, they could significantly damage your coils.

-When gunking happens, the wick will be unable to soak up more juice so when you vape, the coil could get burnt when you use a vaping device.
+When gunking happens, the wick will be unable to soak up more juice, so the coil could get burnt when you use a vaping device.
 Although this mostly happens with sweeteners, vape juices that are dessert or coffee-inspired are also likely to cause more harm to your coils compared to the plainer ones.

-To prevent burning, clean up the gunked wicks properly using water or grain alcohol and leave it for 24 hours or even longer to dry before you reuse it.
-However, you won’t be able to get it back to its best working condition especially if you had already tried vaping with it gunked.
+To prevent burning, clean up the gunk-filled wick properly with water or grain rubbing alcohol and leave it to dry for 24 hours or longer before you reuse it.
+However, you won’t get it back to its best working condition, especially if you have already tried vaping with it gunked.

 Our best advice is to use vape juices with less sweetener to avoid burnt coils.
 The darker-colored juices will let you know that the flavor is sweet.

-If you find yourself asking why your coils keep burning out now and then, any of these practices could be the reason.
+If you find yourself asking why your coils keep burning out, any of these practices could be the reason.
 You should, therefore, change your approach to vaping and focus on proper use, like cleaning coils and preventing wick burns.

-While preventing your from burning out seems like a lot of work, it’s worth it because it helps you avoid losses.
-It also saves you the trouble of experiencing an irritating burnt taste.
+While preventing your coils from burning out takes work, it’s worth it because it helps you avoid damage.
+Prevention methods also save you the trouble of experiencing the irritating taste of a burnt coil.